 About Our Clinic:

 Dr. Ann Vetter established the East Towne Pet Clinic in 1996.
-In 2005, we moved across the street to a more spacious building, allowing us to offer boarding, grooming and doggy daycare in addition to veterinary care.
+In 2005, we moved across the street to a more spacious building, allowing us to offer boarding and doggy daycare in addition to veterinary care.

 Dr. Ann Vetter